MozillaFoundation/mozfest-plaza/content/help/en.md

 <details>
 <summary>Do I need to download Zoom?</summary>
 For sessions being delivered via Zoom, we recommend that you download and install the latest version of the Zoom client to your computer or mobile device.
 You may be prompted to review and approve permission for the Zoom app during set up, to access your camera and microphone for example, please make sure that you allow that permission when prompted.
-You can download Zoom directly from the website [HERE](https://zoom.us/).
+You can download Zoom directly from the website <a href="https://zoom.us/">HERE</a>.
 </details>

 <details>
 <summary>Do I need to install special software or hardware to use Spatial Chat or Mozilla Hubs?</summary>
 Both Mozilla Hubs and Spatial Chat are designed to run directly within the browser.
-For the best possible experience, we recommend using a desktop or laptop computer and the latest version of [FireFox](https://www.mozilla.org/en-US/firefox/new/) and that you have as strong an internet connection as possible.
+For the best possible experience, we recommend using a desktop or laptop computer and the latest version of <a href="https://www.mozilla.org/en-US/firefox/new/">FireFox</a> and that you have as strong an internet connection as possible.
 </details>

 <details>